 4 tips to prepare your kiddo for the upcoming time change

-The dreaded time change is coming.
-Although some people love the “extra hour” of sleep, parents and caregivers don’t always get to take advantage of the extra hour.
-The time change messes with everyone’s sleep schedule, but it really messes with our kiddos because they can’t adjust to a new schedule in just one night.
+The time change is notorious for messing with everyone’s sleep schedule, but it really messes with our kiddos because they can’t adjust to a new schedule in just one night.

 The time change can cause kids to be cranky because their sleep cycle will be slightly “off” for a little bit of time.
 To help prepare for the upcoming time change, Khalid Safi, MD, chief of sleep medicine at Dayton Children’s Hospital, is providing tips for parents to get their kiddo ready for the extra hour.